PiSupply/PiJuice/README.md

 if firmware is ok it will print data read from mcu on screen, like battery voltage, charge, battery profile... try it to test firmware

+## Battery charge level notes

+This is basically a known quirk of lithium ion batteries whilst charging / discharging and the specific "fuel gauge" IC we are using.

+It is effectively about the measuring principle of the fuel gauge IC, that measures battery impedance to estimate charge level.
+Due to parasitic impedance (mostly internal battery protection circuit - such modern phones tablets won't have, but they tightly control their manufacturer of batteries which is far harder for a low volume product) there are measuring errors especially while charging because there are big currents over 1 amp.
+We took the attitude that safety is a priority over charge level accuracy.

+Purpose for charge level is to have estimation during discharging to know when it is near to empty... info that is useful for field applications.
+It is precise enough while powering Pi and discharging with no inputs.
+More accurate readings with this IC is to have fixed battery type without protection circuit before fuel gauge connection point - that is the usual case in phones or laptops.

+The protection method is integrated within the BP7X battery we are using, which is an older battery that as you can see was removable, that makes impedance measurement errors, it is about hardware not firmware.
+That is why on many older phones you do not even have charge level during charging but only blinking symbol.

+Attached is charge discharge test log, with charge level and voltage printed every minute during charging and discharging.
+There is initial rise during charging to over 50%, but discharge is pretty linear.

+Last but not least, we will likely try to fix this in a future software update based on practical test data - but a) this is not a huge priority and b) it will need more test data than we are able to get right now (multiple boards over long period charging and discharging in different scenarios)